 • The serene Kaldalon glacial creek

-• Panoramic views of the Isafjordur Bay, its fjords and islands
+• Panoramic views of Isafjardardjup Bay, its fjords and islands

 More about the Tour

-We start the tour with driving over the barren mountain pass of Steingrimsfjardarheidi to the beautiful Isafjordur Bay.
+We start the tour by driving over the barren mountain pass of Steingrimsfjardarheidi to the beautiful Isafjardardjup bay on the other side.

 Kaldalon is a remote and tranquil creek at the foot of Drangajokull glacier and has long been considered one of the most serene places in Iceland.
-The creek offers a spectacular view of the glacial tongue edge.
+The creek offers a spectacular view of the glacial tongue.

-Iceland’s most beloved music composers, Sigvaldi, lived there for some time and took up the name Kaldalon in recognition of the influence that Kaldalon had on his music.
-He wrote one of Iceland’s most popular folk songs ‘Á Sprengisandi’.
+One of Iceland’s most beloved music composers, Sigvaldi, lived there for some time and took up the name Kaldalon in recognition of the influence that Kaldalon had on his music.
+He wrote one of Iceland’s most popular folk songs ‘A Sprengisandi’.

-Iceland’s northernmost glacier and the only one located below 1000m, Drangajokull is not shrinking like other glaciers and in fact increased in size since the beginning of the 21st century.
+Iceland’s northernmost glacier, and the only one situated entirely below 1000m, Drangajokull is not shrinking like all other Icelandic glaciers and in fact increased in size since the beginning of the 21st century.

-We’ll stop along the way for views of the fjords of the Isafjordur Bay, the islands of Aedey and Borgarey, and to learn more about the life in and history of the area.
+We’ll stop along the way for views of the fjords of the Isafjardardjup, the islands of Aedey and Borgarey, and to learn more about the life and history of this now uninhabited area.
+At the end of the gravel road, we will come to the abandoned Unadsdalur farm and church.
+It is also possible to stop at the Snjafjallasetur Heritage Centre, which hosts a very interesting exhibition about the settlement of the area.

 Loading your cart… Your cart is empty Items in your cart 1